-- 1. Each student must have acquired regular graduate admissions status. - 2.
-All required courses must be completed with a minimum grade point average of 3.0.
-Only two grades lower than a B are allowed. - 3.
+- 1. Each student must have acquired regular graduate admissions status. - All required courses must be completed with a minimum grade point average of 3.0.
+Only two grades lower than a B are allowed.
+Only one grade below a C is allowed and must be repeated for a grade of C or better. - 3.
 Proficiency in writing and speaking the English language is a requirement for the Master of Science in Nursing degree.
 Students failing to exhibit an acceptable proficiency while performing class work will be asked to eliminate such deficiency by enrolling in a noncredit course in English usage or by other appropriate methods.
 An informal interview with a candidate for the purpose of determining a plan of action in this area may be requested. - 4.
 A student must complete all required work within a period of six years after enrolling in graduate nursing courses. - 5.
 Participation in the graduation ceremony is required.
 Degrees are not conferred in absentia, except by special permission of the Office of Academic Affairs, for which students must submit a written request.
 Students who are candidates for May degrees are required to file applications for their degrees in the registrar's office by October 15.
 Candidates for August graduation must file by March 31.
 Late applications will be accepted up to 30 days after the respective deadlines.
 There will be a \$50 late fee in addition to the graduation fees.